What is the program's focus?

 Where can I find additional information about the programs?

-The MS SDM is intended for students interested in a leading-edge, novel, progressive, and somewhat experimental program, one that will become mainstream in five to ten years.
-MS SDM is not a "professional" program; that is, it is not focused on preparing students for a license, charter, or standard exam.
-It is an eclectic and demanding program; it is not for the passive, faint-of-heart, or those who are unclear about their own path.
+The MS SD&M is intended for students interested in a cutting-edge, profoundly novel, progressive, and strongly future-oriented program, one that will undoubtedly become mainstream quickly.
+MS SD&M is not a "professional" program; that is, it is not focused on preparing students for a license, charter, or standard exam.
+It is an eclectic and demanding program; it is not for the passive, the faint of heart, or those who are unclear about their own path.
 The program is experiential and developmental.
 It requires you to be generative, creative, productive, and to be open to personal and professional transformation.

-What else should I know about the Graduate Certificate in Design Business?
+What else should I know about the Graduate Certificate in Business of Design?

 Individuals who are unable to or not interested in pursuing the full master's degree program—including the studio and research work—may be able to complete the six three-credit content-focused courses within a year, as outlined in the curriculum.

-The certificate program is currently offered online only and with fall entry.
-The MS SDM and the graduate certificate are distinct programs.
-Students may not transfer between the two programs.
+The certificate program is currently offered both online and on-site and with fall entry.
+The MS SD&M and the graduate certificate are distinct programs.
+Students can apply to transfer between the two programs based on exceptional circumstances and justification to be reviewed by the director; however, admission is not guaranteed.

 What do I need to know about the program's integrative studios, research component, and internships?